blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 ----------------------------

-Since it's possible to access data which has been removed (see :doc:`Gotchas <info_gotcha>`), can make it hard to track down the cause of crashes.
+Since it's possible to access data which has been removed (see :doc:`Gotchas <info_gotcha>`), it can be hard to track down the cause of crashes.
 To raise Python exceptions on accessing freed data (rather than crashing), enable the CMake build option ``WITH_PYTHON_SAFETY``.
 This enables data tracking which makes data access about two times slower